majecty/mocha/docs/index.md

 adding `"type": "module"` to your `package.json`.
 More information can be found in the [Node.js documentation](https://nodejs.org/api/esm.html).

 > Mocha supports ES modules only from Node.js v12.11.0 and above.
-Also note that
-> to enable this in vesions smaller than 13.2.0, you need to add `--experimental-modules` when running
+To enable this in versions smaller than 13.2.0, you need to add `--experimental-modules` when running
 > Mocha.
 From version 13.2.0 of Node.js, you can use ES modules without any flags.

-### Limitations
+### Current Limitations

+Node.JS native ESM support still has status: **Stability: 1 - Experimental**

-- "Watch mode" (i.e. using `--watch` options) does not currently support ES Module test files, although we intend to support it in the future
+- [Watch mode](#-watch-w) does not support ES Module test files
 - [Custom reporters](#third-party-reporters) and [custom interfaces](#interfaces)
+  can only be CommonJS files
-  can currently only be CommonJS files, although we intend to support it in the future
+- [Required modules](#-require-module-r-module) can only be CommonJS files
-- `mocharc.js` can only be a CommonJS file (can also be called `mocharc.cjs`), although we intend to support ESM in the future
+- [Configuration file](#configuring-mocha-nodejs) can only be a CommonJS file (`mocharc.js` or `mocharc.cjs`)
+- When using module-level mocks via libs like `proxyquire`, `rewiremock` or `rewire`, hold off on using ES modules for your test files
+- Node.JS native ESM support does not work with [esm][npm-esm] module

 ## Running Mocha in the Browser